IBM/mi-algorithms/README.md

 A subproject of Machine Intelligence Core framework.

-The library core types and several machine intelligence algorithms, such as HTM, RBM accompanied by some useful modules and functions.
+The library contains core types and several machine intelligence algorithms, such as HTM, RBM accompanied by some useful modules and functions.

 MIC dependencies
 ------------